 Whenever you take on a new craft, you can quickly become overwhelmed with all the supplies.
 Just browsing the cross stitch aisle at the local craft store can leave you with a lot of questions.
 Most importantly: "Where do I begin?"

 For your first project, start with the basics: light-colored Aida fabric, the floss needed for the pattern, a pack of needles, an embroidery hoop, and a pair of scissors.
 These will form the foundation for your cross stitch endeavors and you can always add more supplies as needed.

 Cross stitch is based on the use of a single stitch.
 The 'cross stitch' simply makes an 'X' on the fabric with floss and completing the first stitch requires two steps.

-It's very easy to learn this stitch, though there are some key tips that you will want to know right from the beginning.
+It's easy to learn, though there are some key tips that you will want to know right from the beginning.
 For instance, it's important to know how to secure the floss so your stitches don't loosen up.

 Use this introductory tutorial to guide you through the first stages of cross stitch so you develop good habits right away.
 It will make your cross stitch projects much more enjoyable.

 Aida is the most common fabric used in cross stitch and it is woven to include those tiny holes that we stitch into.
 Linen is another popular option and with this, your first stitch is the most important.
 You can also use plastic canvas or waste canvas, though it's recommended that you get used to Aida first because it is the easiest.

 When you're looking at fabric for cross stitch the color is important because it is the backdrop for you stitching.
 You also need to pay close attention to the 'fabric count.'
 This will determine how accurately sized your final project is.